-What Is Ghb And How Dangerous Is Its Abuse?
+What Is GHB And How Dangerous Is Its Abuse?

-GHB is not an FDA-approved prescription drug in the U.S. It’s also a well-known “date rape” drug, so the Drug Enforcement Administration classifies GHB as a Schedule I controlled substance.
+It’s also a well-known “date rape” drug, so the Drug Enforcement Administration classifies GHB as a Schedule I controlled substance.
+This means that it has a high abuse potential and no medical uses.

 Sponsored